ialexj/terraform-provider-sql/README.md

 This is a fork of the [sql provider by paultyng](https://github.com/paultyng/terraform-provider-sql).
 The original provider hasn't been updated in a few years, and has several issues that have been fixed in this fork:

+- URL can be set either on the provider, or on each resource.
 - Connection is deferred until apply-time.
 This makes it possible to use the provider with a yet-unknown URL, such as one for a server that will be deployed in the same apply.
 - Support for Azure Auth for SQL Server.
 This is achieved by swapping in [Microsoft's SQL Server driver](https://github.com/microsoft/go-mssqldb), with `azuread` support.